Amith-shivaramu/Amith_Data_Analyst_Portfolio/README.md

 **Code:** [`Order_Product_Account manager project.sql`](https://github.com/Amith-shivaramu/PROJECTS_PORTFOLIO/blob/main/Data%20cleaning%20and%20analysis%20of%20order.sql)

-**Goal:** Data Cleaning and EDA in sql.
+**Goal:** Data Cleaning and EDA in sql, Sales and Revenue Analysis, Order and shipping performance.

-**Description:** Data Cleaning involves various techniques to ensure the accuracy, consistency and reliability.
-It handles missing data, Removing Duplicates, Standardizing Data formats and many more.
-EDA is a
+**Description:** This project aims to analyze Total Revenue generated by each product category, Total revenue generated each year,
-                 crucial step in data analysisthat heps understands the underlying structure of a dataset.
-SQL can be powerful tool to perform EDA directly on relational database.
+                 Top 10 highest highest performing products, Total Revenue and profit generated by each account manager and highest selling products in the year.

-**Skills:** Data Loading, Cleaning and Transformation, Creating Measures, Building Visualization Report.
+**Skills:** Data Cleaning and EDA.

 **Technology:**  SQL WORKBENCH